SportingQueer

 SportingQueer complements and supports this campaign by profiling and celebrating the LGBTQ+ community and their allies within sport and recreation, from grassroots to elite levels.

-Using our award-winning exhibition format we have created a SportingQueer exhibition, book and campaign for change.
+Using our award-winning exhibition format, we created a SportingQueer exhibition, book and campaign for change.

-With the Olympics and the Paralympics this year, we want to celebrate the LGBTQ+ community and their allies within every area of sport, dance and all healthy activities.
+With the Olympics and the Paralympics this year, we wanted to celebrate the LGBTQ+ community and their allies in every area of sport, dance, and healthy activities.

 This unique flexible exhibition will honour LGBTQ+ people and their allies and show fans and supporters why everyone should be able to bring their whole self to the pitch, field or court.
 Celebrating them and the huge contribution they make and showing why diversity is the lifeblood of sport in the UK.

-The first 15 portraits of the exhibition will be displayed to the public at London Marathon, 21st April 2024.
+The first 15 portraits of the exhibition were displayed to the public at London Marathon.

-The whole exhibition will launch at the TeamGB offices for Pride in June, and was displayed at Pride House at the Paris Olympics 2024.
-SportingQueer will then be displayed at multiple sporting venues and events.
+The whole exhibition was launched at the TeamGB offices for Pride in June, and was displayed at Pride House at the Paris Olympics 2024.
+SportingQueer will then be displayed at multiple sporting venues and events across the UK.

 The Athletics Pride Network